-Unlike some other applications an immigrant may file with USCIS, there is no way to request that the agency's decision on an I-751 be reviewed on appeal.
+Unlike some other applications an immigrant can file with USCIS, there is no way to request that the agency's decision on an I-751 be reviewed on appeal.
 Indeed, it is likely that USCIS already provided more than one chance to satisfy its criteria, by sending a Request for Evidence (RFE) requesting more documents and evidence before it determined that the marriage is not bona fide.

 If however, the immigrant has no other U.S. immigration status at this point (as is likely), USCIS will refer the case to Immigration Court for removal (deportation) proceedings.
 Though this can frightening, it can also serve as the equivalent of an appeal.

-An immigration court judge will take a fresh look at the case, along with any other defenses to deportation that the immigrant asserts.
-It is permissible to once again present all the documents and to add more, if this might address the concerns or confusion that led to the denial.
+An immigration court judge will take a fresh look at the immigrant's case, along with any other defenses to deportation that the immigrant asserts.
+It is permissible to once again present all the documents and even to add more, if this might address the concerns or confusion that led to the denial.

 The immigrant can testify (tell his or her story in person) and call witnesses, in order to convince the judge that the marriage is the real thing.